kampersanda/goodname/README.md

 `goodname-cli` provides a CLI tool of Goodname.
 The arguments are
-- `-w`: Input word list (must be sorted, unique, and not store upper-case letters),
+- `-w`: Input word list (must be sorted, be unique, and include no upper-case letters),
 - `-i`: Input description of your method or software, and
 - `-k`: Top-k to print (default=30).